-My background.
-My training at The Chicago School of Professional Psychology focused on working with children, adolescents, and young adults who are struggling with anxiety, depression, reactions to trauma, and dissatisfaction in relationships.
-I have also completed externships with underserved populations at Chicago Lakeshore Hospital, Jewish Child and Family Services, and MacNeal School, and further deepened my clinical skills during my work as a doctoral intern at Pillars Community Mental Health Center, where I worked with individuals with severe mental illness.
-I joined CTC in 2015.
+Who am I as a supervisor?
+I am a Licensed Clinical Psychologist and received my doctoral degree in Clinical Psychology from The Chicago School of Professional Psychology in 2015.
+My training at The Chicago School of Professional Psychology focused on working with children, adolescents, and families who struggled with anxiety, depression, reactions to trauma, and dissatisfaction in relationships.
+I completed externships with underserved populations at Chicago Lakeshore Hospital, Jewish Child and Family Services, and MacNeal School, and further deepened my clinical skills during my work as a doctoral intern at Pillars Community Mental Health Center, where I worked with individuals with severe mental illness.

 Being warm, collaborative, and grounded is essential to my practice as a supervisor.
 I believe that relationships are at the core of the human experience and I am committed to building trusting relationships with each of my supervisees.
 My philosophy as a supervisor is developmental and collaborative.
 Each supervisee holds varied strengths and areas of growth that we explore together through direct instruction, reflection, and collaborative problem solving.